 - 1. The time and labor required is reported in the attached itemization. - 2.
 The novelty and difficulty of the questions.
-This appeal required two oral arguments, one before the full court, and an appeal to the Federal Circuit.
-The issues presented to the Federal Circuit, in particular, were difficult legal questions requiring substantial skill. - 3.
+His appeal dealt with complex, and novel issues that required extensive research to coordinate statutory interpretation with case law spanning over 15 years.
+This appeal required counsel, with assistance from staff, to review dozens of CAVC and CAFC cases. - 3.
 The skill requisite to perform the legal service properly.
 Veterans disability is a species of law of its own, requiring specialization, continuing education, and experience. - 4.
 The preclusion of employment by the attorney due to acceptance of the case.
 This factor did not affect this engagement. - 5.
 The customary fee.
 There are no lawyers known to the applicant and counsel who accept clients in veterans' benefits matters on the basis of a "flat rate" or "customary fee."

-6. Whether the fee is fixed or contingent.
+- 6. Whether the fee is fixed or contingent.
 The engagement agreement in this case is contingent upon sufficient success on the merits.
-Pursuant to the agreement, the attorney shall be entitled to an award of attorney's fees under EAJA.

-- 7. Time limitations imposed by the client or the circumstances.
+Pursuant to the agreement, the attorney shall be entitled to an award of attorneys fees under EAJA. - 7.
+Time limitations imposed by the client or the circumstances.
 This engagement was not affected by unusual urgency. - 8.
 The amount involved and the results obtained.
 The amount for which the application is made is stated earlier.
 The amount of the veteran's benefits in controversy is not regarded by the applicant as relevant for the purposes of this application. - 9.
 The experience, reputation, and ability of the attorney.
-The lawyer whose fees are sought is now in his 13th year in the practice of veteran's benefits law.
+The lawyer whose fees are sought is now in his eighth year in the practice of veteran's benefits law.
 He is a member and an active participant in the National Organization of Veterans' Advocates. - 10.
 The "undesirability" of the case.
 This engagement was not affected by this factor. - 11.
 The nature and length of the professional relationship with the client.
-Undersigned counsel has represented Mr. Perciavalle since October 2017 through the filing of this appeal, but will not represent him on the remand to the Board. - 12.
+Undersigned counsel has represented Mr. Combs since November 2012 through the filing of this appeal and will represent him on the remand to the Board. - 12.
 Awards in similar cases.
 EAJA awards in veterans benefits cases are not collected in a counterpart of a jury award digest, but decisions of this Court reveal awards over \$20,000.00.
 E.g., Perry v.
 West, 11 Vet.
 App.
 319 (1998)